 They use software & artificial intelligence to not only create your business’ look and feel but also maintain that look and feel everywhere that you want.

-Their main tool is their logo maker.
-Rather than use templates or quiz questions like traditional automated logo makers, they have you answer whether you like or dislike styles.
+Their main tool is their Tailor Brands logo maker.
+Rather than use templates or quiz questions like a traditional automated logo creator, they have you answer whether you like or dislike styles.
 Their AI does a version of NetFlix’s recommendation algorithm but with design styles.

 Once you approve a certain design style, their software creates an entire brand identity and uses rules to apply it to applications ranging from a simple logo to a Facebook ad to to a social media post to a Twitter profile to website headers to branded merchandise to even a seasonal logo version.

 Background on Tailor Brands

 There have always been a plethora of DIY design tools on the Internet.
 I use Stencil for my Featured Images.
 I’ve used Canva for social images.
 I’ve used native branding tools with Buffer & social networks to customize my logos & images.

 In other words, the world of DIY design has been here for a while.
 You don’t need a Mad Men-Esque setup of paying $$$ for graphic designers to create a pitch deck.